By: Tom Ingram – Coastal Windows & Exteriors

 - Plant flowers with the looks and fragrance you love.

-Even though you can’t see it, fragrance can have a big impact on a person’s experience when walking up to your home.
+Although you can’t see fragrance, it greatly impacts a person’s experience when they walk up to your home.
 It also adds a dramatic visual response too.
 Adding two pleasurable senses will make anyone feel great about seeing or walking up to your home.
-It is also known that when someone can affiliate two physical senses to a place or thing, it is more likely to be a memorable place or thing.
-To this day, I can still recall the exact scent of walking to my Grandmother’s house as a kid from her rosebushes and honeysuckle plants around her walkway.
+Additionally, when two physical senses connect to a place or thing, it becomes more likely to be memorable.
+Even today, I vividly remember the scent of my grandmother’s rosebushes and honeysuckle as I walked to her house as a kid.
 Consider fragrant roses, lilacs, honeysuckle, jasmine, lavender or even fresh herbs, like rosemary.

 - Check the condition of the garage and driveway.